Service Number: 1724

 Paddy’s war medals were sent to his mother in January 1921.

 Private Patrick Hyde has no known grave, but is remembered with honour on the wall of the Australian National Memorial, Villers-Bretonneux, France.
+Paddy is remembered also on both the Stanthorpe and Liston war memorials.

 Ferguson, Lieutenant-Colonel (1916) AWM4 Subclass 23/43 – 26th Infantry Battalion.